GLOBAL MARKETS-Shares, oil volatile ahead of NATO Russia-Ukraine summit

 By Marc Jones

-LONDON, March 24 (Reuters) - World share markets were choppy on Thursday as the Russia-Ukraine war kept oil above $120 a barrel, while "stagflation" worries rose on renewed talk of aggressive U.S. interest rates hikes and slowing growth.
+LONDON, March 24 (Reuters) - World share markets were choppy on Thursday as the Russia-Ukraine war kept oil above $120 a barrel, while worries about "stagflation" rose on renewed talk of aggressive U.S. interest rates hikes and slowing growth.

 Europe's main stock indexes 0#.INDEXE barely budged and government bond yields edged up toward multi-year highs hit earlier in the week as March PMI data came in reassuringly robust.

-Focus was otherwise on a Thursday special NATO summit in Brussels, which U.S. President Joe Biden will attend, to discuss further responses to Russia's month-old invasion of Ukraine, which Moscow calls a "special military operation".
+Focus was otherwise on a special NATO summit taking place in Brussels, which U.S. President Joe Biden will attend, to discuss further responses to Russia's month-old invasion of Ukraine.

-Rabobank's head of macro strategy, Elwin de Groot, said markets would be watching what emerges closely, especially how unified NATO members remain and what Biden can offer European countries to help wean themselves off Russian gas.
+Rabobank's head of macro strategy, Elwin de Groot, said markets would be closely watching what emerges, especially how unified NATO members remain and what Biden can offer European countries to help wean themselves off Russian gas.

 "The NATO meeting is certainly important," de Groot said.
 "At the minimum you would expect the members to come up with preparations for a possible further escalation in the Ukraine war."

-Japan's Nikkei .N225 bucked the trend, rising 0.25% to a nine-week high as its exporters cheered the yen falling to its lowest against the dollar since 2015.
-L2N2VR0D6

-At 1000 GMT, the dollar was up 0.4% versus the yen, at 121.65 JPY=EBS, with expectations that the Bank of Japan will be far behind other top central banks in raising interest rates.
+It was last at 121.65 yen per dollar JPY=EBS, fuelled by expectations that the Bank of Japan will be far behind other top central banks in raising interest rates.

 HAWKISH

-Driving some of the volatility, Federal Reserve policymakers on Wednesday signalled they stood ready to take more aggressive action to bring down decades-high inflation, including a possible half-percentage-point rate hike at the next policy meeting in May.
+Driving some of the volatility, some top Federal Reserve policymakers on Wednesday signalled they stood ready to take more aggressive action to bring down decades-high inflation, including a possible half-percentage-point rate hike at the next policy meeting in May. .N

-Those signals pushed all three main U.S. share benchmarks 1% lower overnight. .N
+That was followed on Thursday by Dutch European Central Bank Executive Board Member Frank Elderson saying he wouldn't rule out the ECB raising its rates too this year.

+It helped reignite selling in the bond markets that have been unsettled all year by rising global inflation and signs that central banks will need to ratchetup interest rates.

 Russian President Vladimir Putin said on Wednesday that Moscow would seek payment in roubles for gas sold to "unfriendly" countries, jolting energy markets, although Italy's President Mario Draghi said it planned to keep paying in euros.